lindbrook/cholera/README.md

-## cholera: amends and augments data from John Snow's 1854 cholera map
+## cholera: amend, augment and aid analysis of John Snow's 1854 cholera data

 John Snow's map of the 1854 London cholera outbreak is one of the best known examples of data visualization.